WBK-Robotics/pybullet_industrial/paper.md

 Note that coupling and decoupling of tools can be done during runtime to simulate tool quick changes common in complex manufacturing cells.

 While the base object implements the main interfaces and structure of the class, different process models are implemented as children of the `EndeffectorTool` object.
-These process models can be grouped into three different categories as seen in Figure \ref{manu_process}.
+These models can be grouped into three different categories according to how they interact with material as seen in Figure \ref{manu_process}.

 ![Classes of Manufacturing processes that can be simulated using this package \label{manu_process}](manufacturing_processes.png)